elliottcoops/Elastic-Collision-Simulation/README.md

   - v1_final = (m_1 * v_1_initial - m_2 * v_1_initial + 2 * m_2 * v_2_initial) / (m_1 + m_2)

 Which allows us to find the velocity of which mass one moves off at, after colliding with mass two.
-From this, it is also possible to find the velocity of mass two.
+From this, it is also possible to find the velocity of mass two, and thus we can sit back and watch the blocks collide

+## Issues

+In some cases, depending on the resolution of screen, it's possible that the inital speed of one of the block is too low, so adjust at your own risk.